 Consult with your nearest General Church pastor and schedule a baptism service.
 This sacrament may be public (as part of a church service, or with family & friends), or it may be a private service.
 If you have any questions, please contact us.

-People who have been baptized as children can, as adults, confirm the commitment that their parents made.
+People who have been baptized in the New Church as children can, as adults, confirm the commitment that their parents made.

 Why be confirmed?

 Confirmation strengthens your spiritual associations, and symbolizes that you are taking charge of your own spiritual life.
 It is also an opportunity to define your personal beliefs.
 Should you wish, you can compose a belief statement to read during the confirmation service.